davidkhala/oracle-exam-dump/1Z0-1089-20/README.md

     - [x] You have an instance pool
     - [ ] You have a load balancer
     - [ ] You have Bare Metal instances
-- What performance metrics support for metrics base autoscaling?
+- Which two performance metrics can be used to trigger scaling actions in autoscaling?
+    - [ ] Disk IOPS
+    - [ ] Network throughput
+    - [ ] Network latency
-    - [ ] CPU Utilization
+    - [x] CPU Utilization
-    - [ ] Memory Utilization
+    - [x] Memory Utilization
 - When an instance pool scales in, what is the correct order that the instances are terminated?
     - [ ] The number of instances is balanced across availability domains, the oldest instance within the fault domain is terminated, the number of instances is balanced across fault domains.
     - [x] The number of instances is balanced across availability domains, the number of instances is balanced across fault domains, the oldest instance within the fault domain is terminated.